 The MHC industry is highly competitive.
 This competition could reduce occupancy levels and revenues at the REIT's communities, which would adversely affect the REIT's operations and revenue.
 The REIT faces competition for residents from many sources, including from rental apartment owners, home owners and home builders as well as from other MHCs, in both the immediate vicinity and the geographic market where the REIT's communities are and will be located.
 Overbuilding of residential units may occur as a result of this competition.
 If so, this would increase the number of units available and may decrease occupancy and rental, sale or renewal rates, any or all of which could negatively affect the REIT's operating results and financial condition.
 Additionally, some competing housing options may qualify for governmental subsidies that may make such options more affordable and therefore more attractive than the REIT's MHCs.
-This may also decrease occupancy and rental, sale or renewal ratel, sale or renewal rates, any or all of where fore more attractive than the REIT's MHCs.
-This may also decrease occupancy and rental, sale or renewal rates, any or all of which could negatively affect the REIT's MHCs.
-This may also decrease occupancy and rental, sale or renewal rates, any or all of which could negatively affect the REIT's MHCs.
-This may also decrease occupancy and rental, sale or renewal rates, any or all of which could negatively affect the REIT's MHCs.
 This may also decrease occupancy and rental, sale or renewal rates, any or all of which could negatively affect the REIT's operating results and financial condition.